 Operation is a breeze.
 Just like the 2,000, this model is controlled independently at each light or from the simple-to-use remote.
 An added feature is the LCD readout display atop the light housing.
 Showing the batteries remaining charge in terms of time and a wheel indicating which mode/intensity you have selected, a cyclist can ride with confidence knowing how long they can stay on the trail before loosing light.
 There is one complaint about the display and that is its angle.
 Once you pitch your light to an angle that is appropriate for your beam placement, the angle of the display is so shallow that you can't read it without leaning over it.
 It's unlikely that you'd need to glance at it more than a couple times a ride, so I don't loose too much sleep over this shortcoming.

-Output, I'll say it again, it's an absolute monster!
+Output, I'll say it again, it's an absolute winner!
 All of the settings are completely usable for any style of riding.
 Burning the light on full blast is too enticing, you won't want to do anything else.
 Runtimes are also decent afforded from the 6 pack battery.
 While the Eagle F3 remains my favorite beam pattern among MTB lights, the 908 has so much intensity that light reflects around the objects you cast it on and fills up a wider area than what comes out the front.
 In a perfect world, this light would still be a bit wider and maybe just a touch taller as well.
 This light is definitely overkill for road riding and therefore I feel it should focus all of its attention on catering to MTBing.
 As I mentioned in my unboxing video, the flash setting is a huge mistake.
 First, the flash setting has no business being organized directly after the high setting.
 While riding on high, you'll have to pass the flash setting to get back down to low.
 Don't you dare try this while descending a trail, it is very disorienting and dangerous.
 The flash is equally pointless for road riders.
 At 100% intensity, the flash setting will blind drivers and will most certainly disorient you as well.
 For any riding style the flash must go.
 If it needs to stay it should be isolated, accessed by holding the button down for 3 seconds or something of that nature and the intensity should be under 1,000lm.

 Few criticisms right?
 Between the Eagle F3 and this 908, I've had more fun reviewing bike lights than I've ever had.
 So, go on down to the loony bin, say hi to the MagicShine crew and thank them for the brightest light you'll ever need.
 While you're there, visit with Grandma, show her your new toy.
-Maybe if she's nice to you, you can help her weld her wheelchair back together with this absolutely searingly bright monster.
+Maybe if she's nice to you, you can help her weld her wheelchair back together with this absolutely searingly bright stronger.
 You'll never be able to go back to your old setup.